Dovile-A/Sales-Data-Analysis-with-SQL/README.md

 2. Set up the database in MySQL by running the scripts in the following order:
 - Create Schema and Tables: `e_commerce.sql` sets up the database schema and creates the necessary tables.
 - Populate Tables with Data: Run these scripts to insert mock data into each table:
   `customers.sql` — Populates the Customers table.
   `products.sql` — Populates the Products table.
   `orders.sql` — Populates the Orders table.
   `sales.sql` — Populates the Sales table.
 (These files are provided as separate scripts in the repository.)
 - Once the data is populated, you can run the queries in e_commerce.sql (the main file) to replicate the analysis and generate insights such as total revenue, monthly revenue trends, and product-wise sales performance.

+## Tools Used
+**MySQL**: For database creation, management, and querying.
+**mockaroo.com**: To generate sample data for the project.
+**SQL Views**: To simplify complex queries and extract insights.

+## Key Skills Demonstrated
+- Database design and normalization.
+- SQL query writing, including joins, aggregations, and subqueries.
+- Data cleaning and transformation.
+- Analytical thinking and insight generation.